PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     :rtype: list
     :raises TypeError: too many parameters

-This method returns the list of names of the fields defined for the query result.
+This method returns the list of field names defined for the query result.
 The fields are in the same order as the result values.

 fieldname, fieldnum -- field name/number conversion